asaf-shitrit/datahead/README.md

 ## MCP (Model Context Protocol) Server

-The Music Embedding API also includes an MCP server that allows LLMs to use music similarity search as tools.
+datahead also includes an MCP server that allows LLMs to use music similarity search as tools.
 This enables natural language interactions with your music database.

 ### MCP Tools Available